Movies in 3D may be all the rage in Hollywood these days, but a new 3D video of the giant asteroid Vesta is truly out of this world.

 What could have been

 NASA's Dawn mission is the first prolonged visit to a large asteroid.
-The spacecraft was launched in September 2007 and has since traveled more than 1.7 billion miles (2.7 billion kilometers).
+The spacecraft was launched in September 2007 and has since traveled more than 1.7 billion miles (2.7 billion km).

 Dawn arrived at Vesta July 15 and will spend a year studying the giant rock and taking detailed photos of it from three different orbits.
 Then, the spacecraft will leave Vesta's orbit and travel to the asteroid Ceres, which is the largest body in the main asteroid belt.

-Ceres measures about 590 miles (950 kilometers) across and is so large that it is considered to be a dwarf planet.
+Ceres measures about 590 miles (950 km) across and is so large that it is considered to be a dwarf planet.
 Dawn is expected to arrive at Ceres in February 2015.